Student emergency grants are still available for students.

 You must log in through your MyNOVA dashboard at https://dashboard.nvcc.edu/Forms/CARESEGrant/Default.aspx

-NOVA awards will be the equivalent of $92.75 per credit for a minimum of 6 financial-aid-eligible credits and a maximum of 12 aid-eligible credits.
+NOVA awards will be the equivalent of $150 per credit for 6-15 attended credits at the time of the award.
+Withdrawn, dropped, or never attended credits will not be included in the cumulative calculation.
 Funds will not be released until you have passed the census date for the classes being considered for each disbursement.
 You could receive a second check for later starting classes if funds remain available.
 Funds will be released directly to you per your NOVA refund choice and will not be used to pay any amount owed to NOVA.

 You may spend the money on food, housing, course materials, technology, health care, and child care expenses related to COVID-19, the need(s) you indicated on your application.

-First disbursements will not be released until after the 15-week term census date and aid adjustment period.
+First disbursements will not be released until after the 12-week term census date and aid adjustment period.
 Additional disbursements will be made as students are determined to be eligible.
-Your funds will arrive most promptly if you selected direct deposit as your refund choice with NOVA.
-Paper checks will be dependent upon mail service.
-Make sure your address in MyNOVA is correct.
+Your funds arrive most promptly if you select direct deposit as your NOVA refund choice.
+Paper checks are dependent upon mail service.
+Your address in MyNOVA must be correct.

 Upon approval of your Student Emergency Grant application, grant funds will be released to you based on your selected refund preference at NOVA.
 If you have not selected a refund preference, funds will be released to you by paper check.
 Your address in MyNOVA must be correct.